How can you have a Magical Christmas on a small budget if your bank account is less than enchanted?

-Here are 27 ways to make this year a Magical Christmas on a small budget.
+Here are 30 ways to Create a Magical Christmas on a small budget.

 And you can do all of this without emptying your wallet of all of its cash.
 (Watch a live video replay of this blog at the bottom of the page).